-Advice provided to Defra by Statutory Nature Conservation Bodies (SNCBs) gives more detail on how the key issues15 identified by The updated UK Marine Strategy Part 1, apply to the fishing of demersal non-quota species in the Channel and their likely impact on achieving Good Environmental Status (GES) (Appendix A).
+Advice provided to Defra by the SNCBs gives more detail on the key risks to UK MS descriptors arising from fishing of skate and ray species in the Southern North Sea and English Channel and their likely impact on achieving GES (Appendix A).

-The following potential issues and their associated risk level16 have been identified for the fishing of demersal non-quota species in the Channel on UK MS descriptors:
+The following potential issues and their associated risk level17 have been identified for the fishing of skate and ray species in the Southern North Sea and English Channel on UK MS descriptors:

-Benthic disturbance related pressures associated with towed demersal gear: There is a concern around benthic disturbance and the contribution to current failure to meet targets for D6 seafloor integrity.
+- Benthic disturbance related pressures associated with towed demersal gear: There is a concern around benthic disturbance and the contribution to the current failure to meet targets for D6 seafloor integrity.
 This will also have associated impacts on D1 biodiversity and D4 food webs.
-This is considered a high-risk issue as there is a clear link between activity and failure to meet GES indicator targets17.

-The impact of bycatch of species on D1 biodiversity and its relation to D4 food webs: The risk to both other fish species and bird/mammal/sensitive fish species is currently unclear.
-A better understanding of the actual risk posed by this fishery will require a closer look at the bycatch associated with this activity.
-Note that as well as being relevant to GES, the Fisheries Act Ecosystem Objective requires that 'incidental catches of sensitive species are minimised and, where possible, eliminated'.
-The risk to commercial fish species is also relevant to the bycatch objective of the Fisheries Act, and management brought in to meet this objective should contribute to achieving GES targets for D3 commercial fish and D4 food webs.
+This is considered a high-risk issue as there is a clear link between activity and failure to meet GES indicator targets18. - The impact of bycatch of species on D1 biodiversity and its relation to D4 food webs: SNCB assessment of key risks identified gillnets pose a high risk to the biological diversity of cetaceans.
+Trammel nets and demersal trawls pose a moderate risk to cetaceans owing to the small spatial footprint of the fishery.
+Longlines pose a high risk to the biological diversity of seabirds.
+Static nets and demersal trawls pose a moderate risk to seabirds owing to the small spatial footprint of the fishery.
+The SNCB advice follows a precautionary stance given the significant data gaps.
+As further evidence is collected and analysed, the perceived risk may adjust to a level lower than presently ascertained.
+Note that as well as being relevant to GES, the Fisheries Act ecosystem objective requires that 'incidental catches of sensitive species are minimised and, where possible, eliminated'.
+The risk to commercial fish species is also relevant to the bycatch objective of the Fisheries Act, and management brought in to meet this

-The contribution to fishing related litter (D10): Loss of gear such as trawls and nets will add to overall levels of fishing related litter within the sea and can have

-15 Key issues: impact of the removal of targeted species on the status of fish stocks; benthic disturbance related pressures associated with towed demersal gear; impact of the removal of targeted fish stocks on other species / wider environment; impact of bycatch (bird / mammal / fish) on biodiversity, food webs or stocks; fishing related sources contributing to marine litter; noise from pingers / acoustic deterrents contributing to marine noise.

-16 Draft GES rapid risk assessment categories: Low risk means some risk does exist, but the impact may not be of a scale to impact upon GES descriptors.
+17 Draft GES rapid risk assessment categories: Low risk means some risk does exist, but the impact may not be of a scale to impact upon GES descriptors.
 Moderate risk means there is clear link between the fishing activity and the GES indicator, but other activities also significantly contribute to the current indicator status, r where high-risk activity only makes up a small proportion of the fishery.
 High risk means the link between fishing activity within the FMP and the failure to meet the GES indicator is recognised.
 'Risk unclear' is used where the situation is complex, and more work is required to understand the true nature of risk.